Visit the Advising Office!

-The peer advisors are the best resources when it comes to planning and scheduling courses.
-This group of advanced undergraduate
+The Assistant Director of Advising is one of the best resources when it comes to planning and other academic concerns.
+This person can:

 - Help you answer basic registration and curriculum questions